XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 This document explains the concepts and steps necessary to become an XRP Ledger gateway.
 In this document, we use a fictional online currency exchange named "ACME" and its customers as examples, to show how ACME can expand its business to include being an XRP Ledger gateway.

-## Contact Information

-You are not on your own.
-Ripple wants gateways to succeed, so we are here to help.
-Please contact us if you need help building and growing your gateway.

-* Contact [partners@ripple.com](mailto:partners@ripple.com) for enterprise-class integrations, infrastructure advice, and other business development needs.
-* Contact [support@ripple.com](mailto:support@ripple.com) for technical questions, clarifications, bug reports, and feature requests.

 ## Gateways Explained

 {% include '_snippets/gateways-intro.md' %}